udayvunnam/topdep/README.md

-# ghtopdep
+# topdep

-`ghtopdep` is a CLI tool that sorts GitHub repository dependents by the number of stars.
+`topdep` is a CLI tool that sorts GitHub repository dependents by the number of stars.
 This tool can be useful for developers who want to analyze the popularity of repositories that depend on a specific repository.

 ## Features